Paralegal Course Descriptions

 Course Level Objectives

-- Identify and apply the ethical standards and rules of professional conduct that govern paralegals and other legal professionals in Washington State.
+- Identify and apply the ethical standards and rules of professional conduct that govern paralegals and attorneys in Washington State.

 - Summarize what constitutes the practice of law, and identify methods to avoid engaging in the unauthorized practice of law.

-- Distinguish among, and apply the ethical rules required to protect, client confidentiality, attorney-client privilege, and attorney work product.
+- Apply the ethical rules required to protect client confidentiality, attorney-client privilege, and attorney work product.

-- Analyze and discuss the methods for resolving potential conflicts of interest faced by paralegals and attorneys, including concurrent and successive representation, business transactions with clients, gifts from clients, imputed conflicts, and disqualification.
+- Analyze the methods for resolving potential conflicts of interest faced by paralegals and attorneys, including concurrent and successive representation, business transactions with clients, gifts from clients, imputed conflicts, and disqualification.

-- Differentiate between advertising and solicitation, and describe the limitations that exist on attorney advertising and solicitation of clients in Washington State.
+- Distinguish between advertising and solicitation, and describe the limitations on attorney advertising and the solicitation of new clients.

-- Explain the different fee arrangements made with clients, what constitutes a reasonable fee, the rules regarding fee-splitting and referral fees, and how client property and client trust accounts must be handled in Washington State.
+- Explain the various types of client fee arrangements, what constitutes a reasonable fee, the rules regarding fee splitting and referral fees, and how client property and client trust accounts must be handled.

-- Demonstrate knowledge of the elements that contribute to legal competence for paralegals and attorneys in Washington State, and the disciplinary actions that exist for incompetence.
+- Discuss what constitutes legal competence and the disciplinary actions that exist for incompetence.

 LEGAL 215: Administrative Law

-Credits: 5.0Study of administrative procedures acts governing federal and Washington agencies with emphasis on creation of agencies; agency rulemaking, investigations, and hearings; availability and scope of judicial review; public records acts; and constitutional limitations on agency actions.
-Emphasis on paralegal's role working with clients and agencies.
+Credits: 5.0The study of the administrative procedures acts governing federal and Washington agencies with an emphasis on the creation of agencies; agency rulemaking, investigations, and hearings; availability and scope of judicial review; public records acts; and constitutional limitations on agency actions.
+Includes attention to the paralegal's role in working with clients and agencies.
 Prerequisite(s): LEGAL 200 or instructor permission.

 Course Level Objectives